awsdocs/aws-sdk-for-javascript-v3/doc_source/using-lambda-function-prep.md

 1. Open `lambda-function-setup.js` in the `slotassets` directory in a text editor\.

-1. Find this line in the script
+1. Find this line in the script\.

    ```
       S3Bucket: 'BUCKET_NAME',